- Senior Statistical Anlayst

 Edmond is the Senior Statistical Analyst for the Global Burden of Disease Independent Advisory Committee (GBD IAC).
 He supports its Chair in strategic development and priority setting for the Committee.
 The GBD IAC, chaired by Peter Piot and managed at the LSHTM by Sarah Curran, is an independent committee of global experts who provides strategic guidance and feedback on the GBD methodology and results.
 He is currently a panel member of the Scientific Review Committee for The Health Improvement Network (THIN).
 Edmond is based in the Director's Office at the LSHTM.

 He is a Chartered Statistician with multifaceted professional interests and experience working in academia as well as different governmental settings in Hong Kong and the UK.
 Previously he was part of the experimental Sand and Bricks Theatre group in Hong Kong and later joined the now defunct UK Film Council as Senior Research Executive to conduct film policy research.
 While he was at the Chinese University of Hong Kong, he was a statistician to support ophthalmic and musculoskeletal researches at the university.

-Edmond's current research interests include statistical methods for global disease burden metrics, pharmcoepidemiology, e-health, animation of health data, and statistical computing (author of the prototype graphic user interface (GUI) of the advanced multilevel modelling software REALCOM and two user-contributed Stata commands, tsb and tsbceprob).
+Edmond's current research interests include statistical methods for global disease burden metrics, animation of health data, and statistical computing (author of the prototype graphic user interface (GUI) of the advanced multilevel modelling software REALCOM and two user-contributed Stata commands, tsb and tsbceprob).

 Visit his health data blog: mt1kwords.wordpress.com